vmware-tanzu/cloud-native-security-inspector/docs/USER-GUIDE.md

 The checks are based on the [CIS Kubernetes Benchmark support](https://www.cisecurity.org/benchmark/kubernetes)

-The Kubebench scanner is based on the [opensource implementation](https://github.com/aquasecurity/kube-bench), we integrate this scanner into Cloud-Native-Security-Inspector.
+The Kubebench scanner is based on this [opensource implementation](https://github.com/aquasecurity/kube-bench), we integrate this scanner into Cloud-Native-Security-Inspector.
 The config files are mounted from the host to the Kubebench scanner's cronjob pod, then those configuration files are analyzed.